SebastianManriqueM/sdom_epe_trainning/training_material/training_sesion_1/1_2_SDOM_Inputs.md

 ## 2.1. formulations.csv

-This file specifies the modeling approach (formulation) for each major system component in the SDOM simulation.
+This file the user selects the modeling approach (formulation) for each major system component in the SDOM optimization model.
 Each row assigns a formulation to a component, determining how SDOM will represent its behavior and constraints during optimization.

 **Important Notes:**